How SunTrust and BB&T Merger Could Affect Customers

 In mergers of the past, the acquiring banks usually end up shutting down these grandfathered accounts within a few years of the merger -- forcing these accounts to be converted to the current offerings.

-So, expect your deposit accounts to be unaffected until around early 2020, but don’t be surprised if the bank sends a notice that your current account is being converted into another one.
+Bank deposit accounts weren't affected until around early 2020, until the bank sent a notice that your current account is being converted into another one.

 In this situation: